kaycebasques/technicalwriting.dev/data/intertwingularity.rst

 The plot thickens
 =================

 The ``/pw_protobuf/docs.html`` backlinks were suspiciously high so I dug into that a bit more.
-It turns out that there's a bug in how our auto-generated API references are created!
+It turns out that there's a bug in our auto-generated API references!
 In the image below notice how the namespace ``pw`` is a link.
-All those namespace links are incorrectly pointing back to ``/pw_protobuf/docs.html``!
+All these auto-generated ``pw`` links are incorrectly pointing back to the ``pw_protobuf`` docs!

 .. figure:: /_static/namespace.png